vim-autoformat/vim-autoformat/README.md

 Here is the link to the repository: https://github.com/einars/js-beautify.

 * `sass-convert` for __SCSS__.
-It is shipped with `sass`, a CSS preprocessor written in Ruby, which can be installed by running `gem install sass` Here is the link to the SASS homepage: http://sass-lang.com/.
+It is shipped with `sass`, a CSS preprocessor written in Ruby, which can be installed by running `gem install sass`.
+Here is the link to the SASS homepage: http://sass-lang.com/.

 * `tidy` for __XHTML__ and __XML__.